 In 1595, the viceroy selected Juan de Onate y Salazar to lead and finance the expedition.
-Despite Francisco Vasquez de Coronado’s failure to find golden cities of Cibola a half a century earlier, Onate believed that he would find Gran Quivira.
-Onate began the expedition in January 1598 with 400 settlers and soldiers, and their livestock.
-The expedition crossed the Rio Grande at the present-day El Paso, Texas and on April 30, 1598, he claimed all of New Mexico for Spain.
-That summer his party continued up the Rio Grande to present-day northern New Mexico, where he encamped near the Tewa pueblo of San Juan and were helped by the local Indians.
-Onate’s group built San Gabriel, New Mexico’s first capital and became the province’s first governor.
+Despite Francisco Vasquez de Coronado’s failure to find the golden cities of Cibola half a century earlier, Onate believed that he would find Gran Quivira.
+Onate began the expedition in January 1598 with 400 settlers, soldiers, and livestock.
+The expedition crossed the Rio Grande at present-day El Paso, Texas, and on April 30, 1598, he claimed all of New Mexico for Spain.
+That summer, his party continued up the Rio Grande to present-day northern New Mexico, where he encamped near the Tewa pueblo of San Juan and was helped by the local Indians.
+Onate’s group built San Gabriel, New Mexico’s first capital, and became the province’s first governor.
 He also sent exploring parties westward to the vicinity of present-day Flagstaff, Arizona, and eastward to the vicinity of present-day Amarillo, Texas.
-After they realized that the area was not rich in silver, many settlers wanted to return to Mexico, but Onate would not let them go and executed many of them.
+After they realized the area was not rich in silver, many settlers wanted to return to Mexico, but Onate would not let them go and executed many of them.
 He was also incredibly brutal to the local Indians, killing, enslaving, and mutilating hundreds of men, women, and children.

-Still determined, Onate made his most ambitious expedition in 1605, following the Colorado River from near the Grand Canyon to the Gulf of California.
-When he returned to New Mexico in 1606, he found the colony in disarray.
+Still determined, Onate made his most ambitious expedition in 1605, following the Colorado River near the Grand Canyon to the Gulf of California.
+He found the colony in disarray when he returned to New Mexico in 1606.
 Later in 1606, due to continuing problems in the colony and mounting debt, Spain removed him from office and replaced him with Don Pedro de Peralta.

 In 1609 he witnessed the founding of Santa Fe.
 In 1613, he traveled to Mexico City to defend himself against long-standing charges of mismanagement.
-There, he found himself charged with cruelty, immorality, mismanagement, dereliction of duties, and false reporting.
-He was fined and was banished from New Mexico for life and from Mexico City for four years.
-A short time later, he returned to Spain to clear his name and upon appeal, he was cleared of the charges.
+He found himself charged with cruelty, immorality, mismanagement, dereliction of duties, and false reporting.
+He was fined and banished from New Mexico for life and Mexico City for four years.
+A short time later, he returned to Spain to clear his name, and upon appeal, he was cleared of the charges.

-Onate, sometimes called the “Last Conquistador,” died on June 3, 1626, in Spain.
+Onate, sometimes called the “Last Conquistador,” died in Spain on June 3, 1626.
 Gaspar Perez de Villagra, a captain of the expedition, chronicled Onate’s conquest of New Mexico’s indigenous peoples in his epic Historia de Nuevo Mexico from 1610.